 Health Care FSA: $2,600/calendar year per employee for health, dental and vision expenses

-Dependent Care FSA: $5,000/calendar year per family for dependent child(ren) (age 13 or younger) or adult/elder daycare expenses
+Dependent Care FSA: $5,000/calendar year per family for dependent child(ren) (under age of 13) or adult/elder daycare expenses

 Once enrolled in a Health Care and/or Dependent Care FSA Account for the 2017 calendar year, you will receive a debit care from our new vendor, EBPA, and information on how to create an online account.
 This benefits debit card can be used for eligible expenses for the Health Care FSA and Dependent Care FSA, (and Commuter Benefit for Transit/Parking if that is something you elected).

 Healthcare FSA funds are front loaded onto the card in full

 Dependent Care funds are added to the card as they are accrued; costs exceeding the balance on the card must be paid for out of pocket and a claim will need to be submitted